tus/TUSKit/README.md

 **allowsCellularAccess** - Allow uploads over cell data.

+---

-However if you require more of an advanced setup and wish to use your own `NSURLSessionConifuration`:
+However if you require more of an advanced setup and wish to use your own `NSURLSessionConfiguration`:

     ...
     @property (strong, nonatomic) TUSSession *tusSession;